Absolute parallelism for 2-nondegenerate CR structures via bigraded Tanaka prolongation: Introduction

-Note that the method of Medori and Spiro \cite{medori} is also in a spirit of Tanaka theory, namely of the 1979 Tanaka paper \cite{tanaka2} devoted to parabolic geometries.
-Although the geometries under consideration are not parabolic, from an a priori knowledge of the homogeneous model \eqref{tube} and its algebra of infinitesimal symmetries $\mathfrak{so}(3,2)$, and by introducing the notion of filtered structures with an additional \emph{semitone}, the authors were able to construct the normal Cartan connection.
+Our method is a modification of Tanaka's algebraic and geometric procedures from his 1970 paper \cite{tanaka1}.
+Note that the method of Medori and Spiro is also inspired by Tanaka, modifying the techniques of his 1979 paper \cite{tanaka2} devoted to parabolic geometries in order to apply them to the non-parabolic one in \cite{medori}.
 However, their construction seems specific to the concrete case under consideration, using the properties of the algebra $\mathfrak{so}(3,2)$ in particular, and the method does not appear to be easily extended to $2$-nondegenerate CR structures in higher dimensions.